 For the adrenaline junkies among us, an aerial adventure through the forest canopy is surely as good as it gets?

 From the world’s highest bridge bungy jump (gasp at the forest-lined river gorge with upside-down views of the ocean), to waterfall ziplining, paragliding over picturesque coastlines, sandboarding in Jeffrey’s Bay, surfing some world-class secret spots and more; the possibilities are endless.

 An unexpected delight of the Garden Route is the fantastic foodie offering along the route, sometimes in the most unsuspecting locations, but a welcome way to rest and re'charge' for the next adventure on the journey.
 The local Sedgefield Wild Oats Community Market offers an authentic farmers’ market experience and shows off the local produce and unique cuisine.
 The market is grounded on the principle of community-mindedness, building local skills and responsible environmental awareness.
 The neighbouring Scarab Village Market is a treat for crafters and boasts a myriad of hand-made craft options for sale.

 If you consider yourself a bon vivant of sorts, then an oyster and sparkling wine tasting aboard a tranquilly scenic lagoon cruise in the Knysna Lagoon should be right up your alley.
-Alternatively, for the crafts(wo)men, a gin-making experience at the Inverroche Gin School is as fascinating as it is delicious and you’ll walk away with your own hand-mixed bottle of gin!
+Alternatively, for the crafts(wo)men, a gin-making or cooking / foodie tasting experience is as fascinating as it is delicious!

 It’s a no-brainer, South Africa’s Garden of Eden is waiting.
 Join one of our join group or private tours or let our expert travel advisors tailor make your dream Garden Route escape.
 Check the tours on offer underneath: